James6xie/fm-orchestrator/README.rst

     {
         "id": 42,
-        "state": "building",
+        "state": "build",
         "tasks": {
-            "rpms/foo-1.23" : "6378/closed",
+            "rpms/foo" : "6378/closed",
-            "rpms/bar-5.0" : "6379/open"
+            "rpms/bar : "6379/open"
         }
     }

-"id" is the ID of the task.  "state" refers to the orchestrator module build state and might be one of "init", "building", "done", "failed" or "locked".  "tasks" is a dictionary of component names in the format of "type/NVR" and related koji or other supported buildsystem tasks and their states.
+"id" is the ID of the task.  "state" refers to the orchestrator module build state and might be one of "init", "wait", "build", "done", "failed" or "ready".  "tasks" is a dictionary of component names in the format of "type/NVR" and related koji or other supported buildsystem tasks and their states.